Steamed White Fish in Ginger + Turmeric

 What's great about it

-This is a delicious recipe from my book Perfect Digestive Health.
-I love the simplicity of the dish and the extraordinary flavour that marries so well with any type of seafood, especially delicate proteins such as fish.
-The ingredients have been especially selected to help boost digestion and nourish the immune system.
-Curcumin is the active ingredient in turmeric, responsible for the distinct yellow colouring and the impressive list of health properties.
-Curcumin is anti-inflammatory, anti-oxidant, anti-bacterial, detoxifying and amazing for digestive health.
+This delicious recipe is from my book Perfect Digestive Health.
+I love the dish's simplicity and the extraordinary flavour that marries so well with any seafood, especially delicate proteins such as fish.

 1 tablespoon grated fresh galangal or ginger - I used galangal